It Seems Like a Mighty Long Time

 In the latter half of the poem, white is not only a term affiliated with a race but also a term associated with the mother getting older.
 The entire poem reads as a labor of love the speaker has for the mother and for the sacrifices her mother made to provide the speaker with a better life.

-The author showcases her prowess as a story teller in her poem “My Father’s Prayers.”
+The author showcases her prowess as a storyteller in her poem “My Father’s Prayers.”
 Her attention to detail allows the reader to see her father’s sternness to his family and his vulnerability to God.
 This poem showcases the submission of the mother and daughter to the speaker’s father.
-They go into the basement to provide light and heat to their father who plays the piano—a relationship with her father that echoes one of servility: “We lurked around his doorway like cowardly debtors observing his rich rite of passage into the working day.”
-In a previous poem in the collection “Perfect Pears” she describes herself and her sister as “arrogant beggars who accepted his food, his shelter, and conspired against him in whispers.”
+They go into the basement to provide light and heat to their father, who plays the piano—a relationship with her father that echoes one of servility: “We lurked around his doorway like cowardly debtors observing his rich rite of passage into the working day.”
+In a previous poem in the collection “Perfect Pears,” she describes herself and her sister as “arrogant beggars who accepted his food, his shelter, and conspired against him in whispers.”
 Here, there is a sharp wedge between the speaker and her father.
-The blood line is blurred and she perceives herself to be a strain on her father or a responsibility that boosts his own pride or ego.
-The father is even described as “uncharted territory” in the poem “Territory” which further emphasizes the speaker’s distance from him.
+The bloodline is blurred, and she perceives herself as a strain on her father or a responsibility that boosts his pride or ego.
+The father is even described as “uncharted territory” in the poem “Territory,” which further emphasizes the speaker’s distance from him.

 In Jackson’s poem “Hope,” she exhibits a cryptic approach to capturing time.
 She imagines her cousin, who died on railroad tracks, as dreaming of an escape after his engine dies right before the crash.
 Her ability to base a poem on a small section of time—the time immediately before his death, highlights her finesse with description.
 However, this isn’t the only moment within the collection that Jackson experiments with time.
 In her seventh section, which begins with the epigraph “I still smell the foam of the sea they made me cross” by Nancy Morejon a Cuban poet and essayist, Jackson explores the place between freedom and slavery.
 In her poem “The Last Door” she describes the tip of West Africa as a goree, a door by which Africans went through and entered slavery.
 She dedicates this poem to the survivors of Hurricane Katrina, thus complicating the narrative.
 The door then becomes a move toward survival, out of the flood, into a different state of slavery in which the residents of the city are shackled by the injustices and the lack of attention given to their immediate needs.